roxdavirox/mui-editable-label/README.md

 mui-editable-label is a easy and small component Label that you can edit just by clicking.

+# how to install

+> npm i mui-editable-label

 # how to use:

 ```